code-newbies/codenewbie-resources/codenewbie-blogs.md

-On Thursday, December 3rd the CodeNewbie Twitter chat asked CodeNewbies to post their blogs.
+On the [Write, Speak, Code CodeNewbie Twitter chat](https://storify.com/CodeNewbies/writing-speaking-coding) CodeNewbies were asked to post their blogs.

 Below is a list of CodeNewbie blogs.
 If you would like to add your blog or modify your entry, please feel free to contact me or submit a pull request.

 ## List of CodeNewbie Blogs